 As well as being about race and class the play is also about wealth and the way money, love and the love of money interact with class and race to infect the human mind.
 I will create a modern world, theatrically heightened, to make a production that illuminates the psychological confusion and emotional upheaval (expressed both comically and tragically) that inevitably springs from the collision of sexual desire, parental love and the pursuit and worship of wealth.

-Using a cast of only six actors the production will be designed to respond to the unique performance space situated within the Oxford branch of Blackwell's Bookshop.
-Focusing on a central group of characters at the heart of the play the production will create an atmosphere of unparalleled realism and emotional intimacy between actors and audience.
+Using a cast of only six actors the production will focus on a central group of characters at the heart of the play and will create an atmosphere of unparalleled realism and emotional intimacy between actors and audience.
 The reimagining of the narrative arc and physical location of well-known scenes will emphasise those parts of the play that reflect most directly our contemporary relationship to issues such as wealth inequality, anti- semitism and the difficulty of forming lasting relationships in a changing and insecure world.

 Production related workshops - Aliens Order